-Specifies the interval (in milliseconds) that T-Server waits before releasing a transferring party after T-Server has initiated the transfer request.
+Specifies the interval (in milliseconds) that T-Server waits after a transfer request was initiated before requesting the switch to release a transferring party.
 This option is used in single-step transfer scenarios (TMuteTransfer and TSingleStepTransfer).
-A value of 0 (zero) indicates no delay; however, on a heavily loaded switch, this setting can cause problems in completing the transfer use-infolink
+A value of 0 (zero) indicates no delay; however, on a heavily loaded switch, this setting might cause problems in completing the transfer.

+use-infolink